-Wolverton enters her third season at the helm of the Green Terror.
+Wolverton enters her sixth season at the helm of the Green Terror.

 In her debut campaign, she guided a team of mostly freshmen to seven victories.
 She mentored two of the conference’s top hitters and was one of just two teams with multiple hitters in the top 12 individually.

-A year, Wolverton led the squad to a 19-9 season, earning Centennial Conference (CC) and ECAC tournament berths with only freshmen and sophomores on the roster.
+A year later, Wolverton led the squad to a 19-9 season, earning Centennial Conference (CC) and ECAC tournament berths with only freshmen and sophomores on the roster.
 She earned conference Coach of the Year honors after the campaign, once again mentoring two of the CC’s top hitters to all-conference honors.

 Prior to taking over at McDaniel, she spent the previous two seasons as the head volleyball coach at Sewanee: The University of the South.